 1-22-1690 Paris, FRA – 9-14-1743 Paris, FRABack to Artist IndexView Artists Paintings

-Nicolas Lancret completed numerous paintings, a significant proportion of which were engraved.
-Although he completed several portraits and historical pieces his favorite subjects were balls, fairs, village weddings and so forth.
-In this respect he was typical of Rococo artists.
-Some have claimed Lancret's work is significantly inferior to that of Watteau.
+Nicolas Lancret completed many paintings, a significant proportion of which were engraved.
+Despite the fact that he finished several portraits and historical pieces, his most loved subjects were balls, fairs, and village weddings, and Fete Champetre, in this regard he was a typical Rococo artist.

-It is generally considered that the artist produced his best work towards the latter end of his life, displaying an increasing ability to create a sense of harmony between art and nature, as in Montreir de lanterne magique.
+Lancret produced his best work towards the end of his life, displaying an increasing ability to create a sense of harmony between art and nature, as in Montreir de Lanterne Magique.

-Nicolas Lancret was single for much of his life; however in 1741 he married the 18 year old grandchild of Boursault, author of Aesop at Court.
-Supposedly Lancret was induced to marry her after finding her and her dying mother living in poverty in an attic room and hearing that the daughter was soon to be compelled to enter a convent.
-Lancret died two years later.
+Nicolas Lancret was single for much of his life but, in 1741 at the age of fifty-one, he married the 18-year-old grandchild of Boursault, the author of Aesop at Court.
+Lancret took pity after hearing she and her dying mother were living in an attic room in poverty, so he married her, two years later Lancret died.